zvibinyamin/RepairHebSub/README.md

  - Use two: full translation of captions and subtitles correction format through using google translate

-# Manual
+--
-# Using the first option:
+# Manual - Moving punctuation from the beginning of the line to the end of line:
 1. Has put the JAR file in the same folder of the subtitles.
 2. Open the JAR and choose the type of encoding.
 3. Wait for a message indicating that the software successfully completed mission.